tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ```
 - `FROM-WHERE` Produces a Binding Table

 We can think of the FROM and WHERE clauses specify a binding table, where the FROM clause specifies the pattern, and the WHERE clause does a post-filter of the matched pattern instances-- the result is a table, each row in the table is a pattern instance with the binding variables specified in the FROM clause as columns.
-In the above running example, the FROM clause produces a result table (a, e, p) where “a” is the Account variable, “e” is the “hasPhone” variable, and “p” is the Phone variable.
+In the above query a2 example, the FROM clause produces a result table (a, e, p) where “a” is the Account variable, “e” is the “hasPhone” variable, and “p” is the Phone variable.

 - `ACCUM` Loops Each Row in the Binding Table

-The ACCUM clause executes its statement(s) once for each row in the result table.
+The `ACCUM` clause executes its statement(s) once for each row in the result table.
 The execution is done in a map-reduce fashion.

 **Map-Reduce Interpretation:** The ACCUM clause uses snapshot semantics, executing in two phases: